-Disable DMAX - Allows the user to remove controls which monitor incoming thermal
+Disable DMAX - Allows the user to remove controls which monitor incoming thermal imaging data for RF noise and anatomical motion which will stop laser delivery when

 WARNING: With DMAX disabled, the software will no longer detect RF Noise nor anatomical motion which may affect the contour lines.
 Proceed with caution.